TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Jupiter.md

 <br />

-As we know, Burp Suite automatically performs some web crawling when we navigate through a website.
+As we know, `Burp Suite` automatically performs some web `crawling` when we navigate through a website.

-If we analyze the HTTP requests made to Grafana, we find one that is more interesting than the others.
+If we analyze the `HTTP` requests History made to `Grafana`, we find one that is more interesting than the others.

 <br />